 - hemochromatosis (a hereditary disease characterized by too much iron in the body)

-- histiocytosis X (a rare autoimmune disorder; immune cells attack the organs)
+- histiocytosis X (a rare autoimmune disorder where immune cells attack the organs)

 - lymphocytic hypophysitis (an autoimmune disease characterized by inflammation of the pituitary gland)